A New Approach to Examine q-Steiner Systems: Introduction

 \begin{theorem} If a $q$-Steiner system $\dS_q (t,k,n)$ exists, then for each $i$, $1 \leq i \leq t-1$, a $q$-Steiner system $\dS_q(t-i,k-i,n-i)$ exists. \end{theorem}

 \begin{cor} If a $q$-Steiner system $\dS_q(t,k,n)$ exists, then for all $0 \leq i \leq t-1$,

 must be integers. \end{cor}

 While a lot of information is known about the existence of Steiner systems~\cite{CoDi07,Kee14}, our knowledge about the existence of $q$-Steiner systems is quite limited.
 Until recently, the only known $q$-Steiner systems $\dS_q(t,k,n)$ were either trivial or for $t=1$, where such systems exist if and only if $k$ divides $n$.
-These systems are known as \emph{spreads} in finite geometries and they will be used in Section~\ref{sec:recursion} and will be considered also in Section~\ref{sec:structure} and in Section~\ref{sec:2punctured}.
+These systems are known as \emph{spreads} in finite geometries and they will be used in Section~\ref{sec:recursion} and will be considered also in Sections~\ref{sec:structure} and~\ref{sec:2punctured}.
 Thomas~\cite{Tho96} showed that certain kind of $q$-Steiner systems $\dS_2(2,3,7)$ cannot exist.
 Metsch~\cite{Met99} conjectured that nontrivial $q$-Steiner systems with $t \geq 2$ do not exist.
-The concept of $q$-Steiner systems appear also in connection of diameter perfect codes in the Grassmann scheme.
+The concept of $q$-Steiner systems appeared also in connection of diameter perfect codes in the Grassmann scheme.
 It was proved in~\cite{AAK01} that the only diameter perfect codes in the Grassmann scheme are the $q$-Steiner systems.
 Recently, the first $q$-Steiner system $\dS_q(t,k,n)$ with $t \geq 2$ was found.
 This is a $q$-Steiner system $\dS_2(2,3,13)$ which have a large automorphism group~\cite{BEOVW}.
 Using $q$-analog of derived and residual designs it was proved that sometimes the necessary conditions for the existence of a $q$-Steiner system $\dS_q(t,k,n)$ are not sufficient~\cite{KiLa15}.
-The first set of parameters for which the existence question of $q$-Steiner systems is not settled is the parameters for the $q$-analog of the Fano plane, i.e. the $q$-Steiner systems $\dS_q(2,3,7)$, which will be called also in this paper the $q$-Fano planes.
-There was a lot of effort to find whether the $q$-Fano plane, especially for $q=2$, exists or does not exist, e.g.~\cite{BKN15,EtVa11a,Tho96} All these attempts didn't provide any answer to the existence question.
-It was proved recently in~\cite{BKN15} that if such system exists for $q=2$, then it has an automorphism of small order.
+The first set of parameters ($t$, $k$, and $n$) for which the existence question of $q$-Steiner systems is not settled is the parameters for the $q$-analog of the Fano plane, i.e. the $q$-Steiner systems $\dS_q(2,3,7)$, which will be called also in this paper the $q$-\emph{Fano plane}.
+There was a lot of effort to find whether the $q$-Fano plane, especially for $q=2$, exists or does not exist, e.g.~\cite{BKN15,EtVa11a,HeSi16,Tho96} All these attempts didn't provide any answer to the existence question.
+It was proved recently in~\cite{BKN15} that if such system exists for $q=2$, then its automorphism group has a small order.